 As for the cashews: better ingredients=better products.
 My friends tell me that these are the best cashews they've ever had and are truly raw (no heat touches them).
 I haven't tried them yet myself but have some on order and I trust their opinions completely when it comes to quality foods.
 I used some bulk raw cashews that I purchased through the local co-op and it came out pretty darn tasty.
-I used 2 cups of whole cashews and got about 1 cup of butter out of them.

 I was really surprised at how sweet this cashew butter tastes.
 I spread it onto hot raisin toast and did not feel the need to drizzle on any honey.
 Keeping the nuts raw preserves their nutritional value, so I don't feel too bad about eating this yummy snack.

 Tag @fareisle on Instagram and hashtag it #fareisle.